-As an appointed member to a board or commission you are a representative of the Town of Cape Elizabeth.
+As an appointed member to a board or committee you are a representative of the Town of Cape Elizabeth.

-Elected officials and appointed board and commission members (advisory, ad hoc, quasi-judicial) must adhere to the State of Maine Freedom of Access Act statutes (FOAA).
+Elected officials and appointed board and committee members (advisory, ad hoc, quasijudicial) must adhere to the State of Maine Freedom of Access Act statutes (FOAA).